 Coverage designed for applicants who represent a better-than-average risk to an insurer.

-Amounts paid to insure a risk.
+Amount paid to insure a risk.

-Refers to new business that was produced during a specified period.
+New business produced during a specified period.

 A reinsurance arrangement in which the reinsurer receives a certain percentage of each risk reinsured.
-(Also known as ‘first dollar’ quota share.)

-The amount required to be carried as a liability in the financial statement of an insurer or reinsurer, to provide for future commitments under outstanding policies and contracts.
+The amount required to be carried as a liability in the financial statement of an insurer or reinsurer to provide for future commitments under outstanding policies and contracts.

 The maximum amount of risk a company will insure on one life.
 Any amount in excess of the retention limit must be reinsured.